knu/bcbiff/README.md

 Bcbiff will run with Ruby 1.8.7+ and 1.9.2+.

-See `Gemfile` for dependency.
-Run `bundle install` to install what's missing.

 Bcbiff calls the `sendmail` command to send a mail.
 Sendmail (or any compatible software such as qmail or Postfix) must be properly configured.